 Central banks could undercut the power of these companies by taking over digital transactions, according to the IMF’s managing director Christine Lagarde.
 As well as the concerns mentioned by Ingves, in a speech in November 2018, she worried about how individuals might be judged on their spending records, such as if financial providers decided that beer and pizza fans were bad at paying bills.

 “What can you do if you have a craving for beer and pizza but do not want your credit score to drop?
 Today, you pull out cash.
 And tomorrow?
-Would a privately-owned payment system push you to the broccoli aisle?” she asks.
+Would a privately-owned payment system push you to the broccoli aisle?” she asked.

 In such a system, Lagarde said that central banks would authenticate user identities and record transactions but would not disclose these except when legally required to do so.
-“So when I purchase my pizza and beer, the supermarket, its bank and marketers would not know who I am,” she says.
+“So when I purchase my pizza and beer, the supermarket, its bank and marketers would not know who I am,” she said.
 “The state might not either, at least by default.”

 This would not remove other problems, however.
 The Bank of England is worried about centralised digital payment systems failing, potentially freezing sections of the economy in a way not possible with physical currency.

-The bank’s chief cashier Victoria Cleland has said paper money’s role as a back-up to digital may become increasingly important: “The public expectation for cash infrastructure to be available for contingency purposes may remain unchanged, even if digital payments become more prominent in day to day transactions,” she wrote in response to a Treasury call for evidence in May 2018.
+The bank’s chief cashier Victoria Cleland has said paper money’s role as a back-up to digital may become increasingly important: “The public expectation for cash infrastructure to be available for contingency purposes may remain unchanged, even if digital payments become more prominent in day to day transactions,” she wrote in response to a HM Treasury call for evidence in May 2018.

 Read more about limits to digital